 Doesn’t matter what system you pick, as long as it matches the goals you want, just pick a system and finish it through to completion.

 Avoid the RAV approach, if you’re serious about getting results.

 Anyway, there was so much good information about programming, it was “mind blowing.”

 This was because the level of detail with programming was extremely specific.

 The explanation and examples given on linear progressions, step cycles, and wave cycles, just to name a few, provided a whole new level of understanding and appreciation for program design.

 Let me say that just taking a step back to analyze what I already knew about programming and then learning the new concepts that were presented solidified a much stronger understanding of superior program design approaches.

-Terms, concepts, and specfic program templates were reviewed in detail covering programming for beginners through advanced.
+Terms, concepts, and specific program templates were reviewed in detail covering programming for beginners through advanced.

-There were programs for many different strength training goals, includiing hyertrophy based programming, off season programming, competition programming, and barbell/kettlebell programming, as well.
+There were programs for many different strength training goals, including hypertrophy based programming, off season programming, competition programming, and barbell/kettlebell programming, as well.